edsponsler/lit-comp/README.md

 gcloud auth application-default login
 ```
    * **Special Note on ADC Quota Project**: The ADC setup must successfully associate with your project as a "quota project."
 This requires your user account to have the serviceusage.services.use permission (e.g., via the "Service Usage Consumer" role) on the project.
 Errors like USER_PROJECT_DENIED often stem from issues here.
    * **Special Note on PROJECT_ID Accuracy**: A typo in PROJECT_ID can cause significant troubleshooting delays.
-Meticulously verify environment variables.
+Meticulously verify environment variables!
 3. Set Up Environment Variables for Deployment:
    Use a script or set environment variables like PROJECT_ID, REGION, REPO_NAME, IMAGE_NAME.
 Example:
 ```bash